Regular clinic registration ends in…

 Schexnayder has been just as successful off the track.
 He is certified at Level I, II and III, and owns the prestigious Master Coach Designation from USA Track and Field.
 He is also certified by the NSCA as a Strength and Conditioning coach.

 Schexnayder has been heavily involved in Coaching Education.
 He formerly served as national chair of USATF’s Coaching Education Committee, Jumps Subcommittee chair, and chair of the Biomechanics subcommittee.
-Schexnayder was the founder of the Track and Field Academy, the educational branch of the US Track and Field and Cross Country Association.
+Schexnayder was the founder of the Track and Field Academy, the educational branch of the US Track and Field and Cross Country Coaches Association.
 He served as program director from its inception in 2009 through 2017, and still serves as an instructor in biomechanics, training design, and event-specific courses.

-TRAIN WITH COACHES FROM THESE PROGRAMS AND MORE…
+MEET AND TRAIN WITH COACHES FROM …

 • Harvard